minute_minute@ce62866fe9 | ||

 This repository contains the main isfshax exploit and stage2loader.
 It will use minute_minute as a stage2

-It will produce an (unencrypted) ISFS superblock image, meant to be installed through isfshax_installer or other means.
+It will produce an (unencrypted) ISFS superblock image, meant to be installed through isfshax_installer.

 The minute_minute stage2 payload will attempt to load (in order):